This Cherry Pie Filling recipe is a keeper! It is so simple to make, and will become a family treasure.

 - 1/2 teaspoon almond extract See notes on almond extract

-- 4 cups fresh or frozen cherries
+- 4 cups fresh or frozen sweet cherries read here more about types of cherries

 Instructions

-- In a large sauce pan over low to medium heat, combine the cherry juice, sugar, corn starch, and cinnamon.
+- In a large saucepan over low to medium heat, combine the cherry juice, sugar, cornstarch, and cinnamon.
 Stir consistently, allowing the mixture to thicken, about 3 to 4 minutes.

 - Use right away in pie crust or store in the refrigerator in an airtight container for 3 to 4 days.